New York Tells DraftKings and FanDuel to Stop Taking Bets

 New York's Top Regulator Steps In

-On November 10, New York's attorney general ordered DraftKings and FanDuel to stop accepting bets from the state's residents, arguing the games constituted illegal gambling.
 The cease-and-desist order is the most recent in a string of setbacks for the burgeoning multi-billion-dollar industry that intertwines betting with fantasy sports.

 Critically for DraftKings and FanDuel, the move by Attorney General Eric T. Schneiderman could create a domino effect, leading other states to take similar action.
 For their part, fantasy sports companies say the games are not gambling because they involve skill and are legal due to a 2006 federal law that exempts fantasy sports from a ban against processing online sports betting.

 Luck or Skill?